kristjanari/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+#### Comments

+Victoria Zhang:

+Your design is a super great idea and could be useful in so many settings!
+The detailed explanation of the prototype also really helped me understand.
+One question I have is what is the user interaction with the device like (or are there any)?
+It would be great to also see how the device responds when the packaging is and is not complete.